zwave-js/node-zwave-js/docs/development/config-files.md

 Some devices spam the network with hundreds of invalid `ConfigurationCC::InfoReport`s when one is requested.
 Set this flag to `true` to skip this query for affected devices.

+### `treatBasicSetAsEvent`

+By default, `Basic CC::Set` commands are interpreted as status updates.
+This flag causes the driver to emit a `value event` for the `"value"` property instead.
+Note that this property is exclusively used in this case in order to avoid conflicts with regular value IDs.

+> [!NOTE]
+> If this option is `true`, it has precedence over `disableBasicMapping`.

 ## Contributing configuration files

 In order to get your configuration file included in this library, this is the way: